 Tip 3: Choose the Right Moss

-Many of us think of moss as a shade and moisture loving plant.
+Many of us think of moss as a shade and moisture-loving plant.
 This is true for many mosses.
-But, there are also some mosses that do well in full sun and can tolerate drier conditions.
-If you have your heart set on growing moss in the desert, it's not out of the question as long as you have a good moss irrigation system.
+However, there are also some mosses that do well in full sun and can tolerate drier conditions.
+If you have your heart set on growing moss in the desert, it’s not out of the question as long as you have a good moss irrigation system.

 If you collect your moss from nature, then take note of the growing conditions it is thriving in.
 That will help you recreate similar conditions at home.
 If you buy moss from a retailer, make sure to choose mosses that are ideal for the soil and area you want to plant.

 The hard part of getting moss started is ground preparation.
 Since moss has no roots, it can’t compete with plants that do have root systems.
 To install moss on the ground, you must remove all other plants and their roots to give the moss a clean slate to start well.

 You will have to check your soil pH.
 Most mosses prefer acidic soil of around 5.5.
 Apply amendments as necessary to ensure your soil pH is right for the moss you have chosen.